dhawk/concurrent-pascal-compiler/concurrent-pascal-language_reference.md

 The initial value of the flags at the beginning of the program might be set by the build environment.
 For example the flags may initially be turned on when compiled for debug and turned off for release.
 Consult the documentation for your compiler for details.

 The programmer may specify flag settings for specific sections of the program by adding push and pop directives to the source.
 The push directive pushes the current value of a flag onto a stack and then turns it on or off.
-The pop directive restores the previous value of the flag.
+The pop directive restores the previous value of the flag:

 ~~~
 {$PUSH RANGE_CHECK ON}